MinaFoundation/mina-fungible-token/documentation/api.md

 account changes.
 The difference is that `MintEvent` and `BurnEvent` are emitted when tokens are minted/burned, and `BalanceChangeEvent` is emitted when a transaction takes tokens from some addresses, and sends them to others.

+[!NOTE] Note that `MintEvent`, `BurnEvent`, and `BalanceChangeEvent` events can be emitted with `amount = 0`.
+If you want to track "true" mintings/burnings/transfers (for example, to maintain a list of depositors), you will need to filter for non-zero values of `amount`.